 Contact us with your questions concerning investment in El Salvador.

-A preliminary balance sheet of the Economic Commission for Latin America and the Caribbean (Cepal) that was released in mid-December, indicates that, although growth for the region as a whole will remain moderate, the economy of El Salvador will grow as a result of policies that have been promoted and adopted by the country’s president, Nayib Bukele.
+A preliminary balance sheet of the Economic Commission for Latin America and the Caribbean (Cepal) that was released in mid-December 2019, indicates that, although growth for the region as a whole will remain moderate, the economy of El Salvador will see expansion as a result of policies that have been adopted and promoted by the country’s president, Nayib Bukele.

-Nayib Bukele assumed power in June 1, 2019 as a candidate of the right-leaning Grand Alliance for National Unity (GANA) after defeating the candidates of the country’s two leading parties, the Nationalist Republican Alliance (ARENA) and the Faribundo Marti National Liberation Front (FMLN).
-Prior to GANA’s 2019 victory, one of these two traditional parties (ARENA and FMLN) have occupied the country’s presidency for the last three decades.
+Nayib Bukele assumed power in June 1, 2019 as a candidate of the right-leaning Grand Alliance for National Unity (GANA) after defeating the candidates of the country’s two traditional leading parties, the Nationalist Republican Alliance (ARENA) and the Faribundo Marti National Liberation Front (FMLN).
+Prior to GANA’s 2019 victory, one of the two main parties (ARENA and FMLN) have occupied the country’s presidency continuously for the last three decades.

 The Trump Factor

 The United States is El Salvador’s main trading partner and, as such, has a great influence on the economy of El Salvador.
 According to information compiled by the BCR, one of the major factors that prompted the poor performance of the country’s economy during the first half of 2019 was the trade war between the United States and China.

 According to Nicolas Martinez, El Salvador’s Central Reserve Bank supports the US Federal Reserve’s forecast that the United States economy will grow at an average rate of 1.9% over the next four years.
 The institution’s economists also believe that the pace of US economic expansion will in no way be affected by the impeachment process facing President Donald J. Trump.